Double Take

 Angry with himself for being caught off guard, Ezra turned and snapped, "Mr. Tanner, please desist that irksome habit of sneaking up on people."

-Before Vin could react, Ezra stormed away, down the boardwalk and into the saloon.
-Vin stood for a few minutes contemplating Ezra’s actions.
-Finally, dismissing the sudden show of temper as Ezra being Ezra, he wandered off.
+Before Vin could react Ezra stormed away, down the boardwalk and into the saloon.
+Vin stood for a few minutes contemplating Ezra's actions.
+Finally, dismissing the sudden show of temper as embarrassment, he wandered off.

-He torn the letter open and unfolding a single sheet of rough page, he read,
+He torn the letter open and unfolded a single sheet of rough page.

 Dear Ezra